Search for the Higgs boson pair production in the $b\bar{b}\mu^+\mu^-$ final state at the LHC: Results

-Benefiting from the four categories that are defined to maximize the sensitivity not only at the SM coupling but also to the BSM, the upper limits at 95\% CL are scanned along $\kappa_\lambda$ and $\kappa_{\text{2V}}$, assuming the top quark Yukawa coupling and the HVV coupling SM-like ($\kappa_{\rm{t}}=1$ and $\kappa_{\text{VV}}$=1).
-The scan on $\kappa_\lambda$ is shown in FIG.~\ref{fig:muti-kl} with the individual contributions from each category and the combined one, and in FIG.~\ref{fig:kl} with the combined results and the corresponding bands for the one and two standard deviation intervals, using the cut-based approach.
-The red solid curve with its band represents the theoretical prediction and the uncertainty~\cite{LHC-HH}.
-At 95\% confidence level, the expected constraint on $\kappa_{\lambda}$ is $-13.1 < \kappa_{\lambda}< 18.4$.
-The same scan is performed using the BDT approach as shown in FIG.~\ref{fig:xgb-muti-kl} for the breakdown and FIG.~\ref{fig:xgb-kl} for the combined only.
-At 95\% confidence level, the expected constraint on $\kappa_{\lambda}$ using the BDT approach is $-10.1 < \kappa_{\lambda}< 16.4$.
+Benefiting from the four categories that are defined to maximize the sensitivity not only at the SM coupling but also to the BSM, the upper limits at 95\% CL are scanned along $\kappa_\lambda$ and $\kappa_{\text{2V}}$, assuming the top quark Yukawa coupling and the HVV coupling SM-like ($\kappa_{\rm{t}}=1$ and $\kappa_{\text{V}}$=1).
+The scan on $\kappa_\lambda$ is shown in FIG.~\ref{fig:muti-kl} with the individual contributions from each category and the combination, and in FIG.~\ref{fig:kl} with the combined results, using the cut-based approach.
+The green and yellow bands surrounding the upper limit median represent its 68\% and 95\% CL uncertainty.
+The red solid curve with its band represents the theoretical prediction and the corresponding uncertainty~\cite{LHC-HH}.
+At 95\% CL, the expected constraint on $\kappa_{\lambda}$ is $-13.8 < \kappa_{\lambda}< 19.1$ with the full integrated luminosity.
+The same scan is performed using the BDT approach as shown in FIG.~\ref{fig:xgb-muti-kl} for the breakdown and FIG.~\ref{fig:xgb-kl} for the combination.
+At 95\% CL, the expected constraint on $\kappa_{\lambda}$ using the BDT approach is $-10.0 < \kappa_{\lambda}< 15.5$ with the full integrated luminosity.

 Similarly, the cross-section upper limits at 95\% CL are also scanned on $\kappa_{\text{2V}}$ as shown in FIG.~\ref{fig:muti-C2V} for the individual contributions per category, and FIG.~\ref{fig:C2V} for the combined results with the uncertainty bands.
-At 95\% confidence level, the expected constraint on $\kappa_{\rm{2V}}$ is $-2.1 < \kappa_{\rm{2V}}< 4.2$.
+The green and yellow bands surrounding the upper limit median represent its 68\% and 95\% CL uncertainty.
+The red solid curve with its band represents the theoretical prediction and the corresponding uncertainty~\cite{LHC-HH}.
+At 95\% CL, the expected constraint on $\kappa_{\rm{2V}}$ is $-3.4 < \kappa_{\rm{2V}}< 5.5$ with the full integrated luminosity.

-In the end, the constraints of $\kappa_{\lambda}$ and $\kappa_{\rm{2V}}$ are also extracted for lower luminosities, e.g. 300 fb$^{-1}$ from LHC Run3 only and 450 fb$^{-1}$ from the combined Run2 and Run3.in TABLE.~\ref{table:scan}.
+In the end, the constraints of $\kappa_{\lambda}$ and $\kappa_{\rm{2V}}$ are also extracted for lower integrated luminosities, e.g. 300 fb$^{-1}$ from the LHC Run3 only and 450 fb$^{-1}$ from the combined Run2 and Run3 in TAB.~\ref{table:scan}.